What is an Employer of Record

 Finally, PEOs can often negotiate better rates for employee benefits given their scale, providing a competitive edge in attracting and retaining talent.

-What are the disadvantages of a South Korea PEO?
+What Are the Disadvantages of a South Korea PEO?

 Despite the numerous advantages, there are also some disadvantages to consider when partnering with a South Korean PEO.
 First, there is a potential loss of control over HR processes.
 As the PEO is the official employer on record, they have considerable influence over HR-related decisions.